sorbet/sorbet/website/docs/strict.md

 - instance variables
 - class variables
 - constants
+- block parameters

 > Why is this not an error in `# typed: true`?
 In that strictness level,
 > unannotated methods, instance variables, and constants are assumed to be
 > `T.untyped`.

+Files at `# typed: strict` will also raise a few other errors that didn't show up before:

+- Any use of `undef` produces an error.
+- Using `yield` when you don't include a named block parameter in your argument list produces an error.
+- Redundant casting operations, such as using `T.cast` to cast a value to a type that it is already known to be, or using `T.must` on a value already known to be non-`nil`, produce errors.

 ## Annotating Constants